Nepiki/Guides/(WIP)-Final-Fantasy-VII-‐-David-and-Goliath-Achievement-Guide.md

 This fight is cheesed.
 Have Aerith cast Bio until Bottomswell is inflicted with poison, then sit and wait until it dies, casting Cure when necessary.
 Keep in mind that Bottomswell can critical his physical attacks so be safe with HP amounts.

 When you reach Upper Junon, you'll have an opportunity to save before the marching minigame.
 Use it, because even if you know how to do this bad RNG can screw you here, although it's rare.
-You need to score preferably 51% or higher in the marching game to earn 5000 gil, getting 41 - 50% is acceptable if you're having trouble though because it turns out to be 4500 gil instead.
+You want to score preferably 51% or higher in the marching game to earn 5000 gil, getting 41 - 50% is acceptable if you're having trouble though because it turns out to be 4500 gil instead.
 If you don't know how to do this, follow these steps.

 1. Hold down and run and it'll guarantee that you will enter the formation.
 2. When the lead officer shouts out a number, press AND release circle, your score will increase